Golem-Base/.github/profile/README.md

 ---

 > Golem Base was born from a need inside Golem Network — and grew into its own thing.
-> Built by an independent team to power the next era of decentralized data.
+> Built by an independent team committed to the idea that data autonomy should be the norm, not the exception

 📖 [Read About Golem Base's Origins](https://golem-base.io/docs/Golem-Origins.pdf)